felangel/bloc/docs/flutterangulargithubsearch.md

 ### Setup

-We need to start by creating a new flutter project in our `github_search` directory at the same level as `common_github_search`.
+We need to start by creating a new Flutter project in our `github_search` directory at the same level as `common_github_search`.

 ```bash
 flutter create flutter_github_search